shanika/testapp/README.md

 ##Deployed application

 [Demo App](http://52.62.31.206)

-(Bug:( AWS forces the app to sleep which leads to wipe the H2 inmemory DB.
+(Bug :( - AWS forces the app to sleep which leads to wipe the H2 inmemory DB.
 If you get an errror pls send me an email. shanikacj@gmail.com I'll quickly restart tomcat.
 Sorry)